-Set aside some interactive playtime with him, or purchase a kitty Busy Center.
+Set aside some interactive playtime with him, or purchase kitty furniture.
 Toss a balled-up piece of paper on the ground or have him chase a piece of string.
-Check our Toy Story for other options.
 Try to play with your cat at least 15 minutes twice a day.

 If you follow the above advice your cat will likely maintain his ideal weight and live a healthier, longer life.
 If your cat is still having trouble losing weight, have your vet take a look.
 There could be some internal problem that is causing your cat to stay heavy.

 On October 15 & 16, 2016, the Pet Food Express Bay Area Pet Fair will feature more than 70 California pet rescues and shelters, with over 1,000 adoptable dogs, cats & small animals.
 More about the pet fair